The National Museum of

 1811 R Street NW, Washington, D.C 20009. | 202-265-6280 | www.NMAJMH.org | email@example.com

 Every year, Jews celebrate Chanukah and acknowledge their connection to a tradition of military service dating back to the Maccabees.
 Join us this year and hear stories of Chanukah observations by Jewish American service members in the field.
 Enjoy traditional fare including latkes, jelly donuts and chocolate gelt.
 Come sing your favorite Chanukah songs.
 Bring your menorah and help us celebrate the Festival of Lights.
 Guided tours of the museum exhibits available.

-RSPV's suggested by November 27 to Mary Westley at email@example.com or 202 265 6280.
+RSPV's suggested by November 27 to Mike Rugel at firstname.lastname@example.org or 202 265 6280.
 Sponsored by the NMAJMH, Jewish War Veterans and the Jewish Study Center.

 National Museum of American Jewish Military History Monday, November 11, Veterans Day - "Dear Mom and Dad: A Celebration of the Life and Service of Sergeant Herbert Rosencrans"

 A Theatrical reading by Catherine Ladnier and Haya Leah Molnar

 Fall Noontime Notes Film, Lecture and Tour Series:

 Sam Smith, Education Manager of the Civil War Trust

 Dinner/Memorial Service at the Historic 6th and I Synagogue in Washington DC